top of page

 • Areas of inefficiency or user frustration

-A clear baseline helps you make data-driven decisions about upgrades and investments.
+Knowing where you stand helps you make smart choices about upgrades and investments.

 Step 2: Define Strategic Business Goals

-Outline your top objectives for the next one to three years, and determine how technology can support them.
-Examples include:
+Write down your main goals for the next one to three years and think about how technology can help you reach them.
+For example:

 • Expanding into new markets or regions